Portstewart F.C.: Stadium

 The club's home ground, Mullaghacall, was officially opened in 1997 by Harry Gregg MBE.
 A revamp in the Irish league saw a number of clubs demoted in 2008 into an interim league until ground improvements were completed.
 A new stand was built at Mullaghacall in 2009 and the club once again entered into the reformed Irish league.
 The Mullaghacall ground has regularly hosted games in the SuperCupNI youth tournament.
+In July 2025 the club announced a partnership with R Kings Competitions to become the main sponsor and take the naming rights to the ground, with the ground becoming The R Kings Competitions Stadium.